hancoin/hancoinproject/ssh_port_changer_readme.md

 Hancoin-cli masternode debug
 ```

 Well, this time we just finished.
-If you need help or if you want to get in touch with the Hancoin Project Districts 3D Community you can find us in the official project forum https:/3dctalk.net/ and also through the Telegram HUB https:/t.me/coindevhan you can find all the groups (in various languages) and information channels for the project.
+If you need help or if you want to get in touch with the Hancoin Project Community you can find us in the official project site https:/hancoin.io and also through the Telegram HUB https:/t.me/coindevhan you can find all the groups (in various languages) and information channels for the project.

 Finally remember that the elastic masternode can be installed before or after using these additional scripts, so if you have already installed it only checks that everything is ok as explained above, while if you have not installed it you can now proceed with the normal installation of the masternode using the main install.sh script found in this repository.